 and rostered lay leaders in the Lutheran church.

-In the past four years, Extraordinary Lutheran Ministries developed tremendous momentum.
-One reason for that is the success of the ONE VOICE campaign.
+In its early years, Extraordinary Lutheran Ministries developed momentum largely as a result of the success of the ONE VOICE campaign.
 This major donor initiative was conducted jointly with movement partners Lutherans Concerned/North America and Wingspan Ministry.

-ONE VOICE campaign led to full-time staff for ELM: our first development director was hired in the fall of 2006.
+Just prior to the merger, LLGM hired its first fulltime development director, in October of 2006.
 In January of 2008, that position was redefined as executive director, and the part-time position of operations coordinator was added.
 That same year the office was relocated from San Francisco to Chicago.
-No longer was the organization primarily identified with the San Francisco Bay Area.
 With the move, ELM gained a more national presence.

 Momentum grew as sentiment shifted within the Evangelical Lutheran Church in America.
 When ELCA policy change did not happen in 2005, many ELCA congregations decided they were ready to extend calls to LGBTQ pastors, even if it meant risking discipline from the church.